Overdraft Protection at Honor Credit Union

 What Happens With an NSF?

-- The overdrafted transaction is not paid by Honor and it is returned.
+• The overdrafted transaction is not paid by Honor and is returned unpaid.

 * An overdraft transaction must be $5 or more to generate an overdraft, courtesy pay, or NSF fee.
 We pay overdrafts at our discretion, which means we do not guarantee that we will always authorize and pay any type of transaction.
 We use your available balance (not current balance) to determine whether sufficient funds are available when transactions attempt to clear the account and for determining whether to charge an overdraft or returned item fee.
 Click to view the Honor Credit Union Rates and Fees schedule.